 Carson City Worship Group

 The Carson City worship group meets every Sunday of the month for unprogrammed worship from 11:30 am to 12:30 pm in the living room of the Rectory of St. Peter’s Episcopal Church in Carson City.
-Attenders are asked to wear a mask.
+Masks are optional at this time.
 St. Peter’s, located at 314 North Division Street, occupies a small city block in the heart of Carson City’s Historic District.
 The Rectory, an historic two-story brick house, sits just south of the church building.
 If anyone would like to be connected to the Carson group, just email clerk(at)renofriends.org.

 Quaker Mission Stamp Project

-Read all about it!
-The current online Right Sharing of World Resources newsletter is focused on the stamp mission that Reno Friends Meeting has been supporting for decades.
-Learn how this Quaker organization helps women in Sierra Leon, Kenya, and India support themselves, which in turn helps their families and villages. https://rswr.org/sites/default/files/Newsletters/2022-Q1-Newsletter.pdf
+Your canceled stamps are needed!
+Read about it here! https://rswr.org/sites/default/files/Newsletters/2022-Q1-Newsletter.pdf Reno Friends Meeting has been supporting Right Sharing of World Resources for decades.
+Learn how this Quaker organization helps women in Sierra Leon, Kenya, India and before too long, Guatemala, support themselves, which in turn helps their families and villages.

 Outside Non-Profits That Meet at the Quaker Meeting House